dconneely/task-purchase/README.md

 # `purchase`

-This application stores and retrieves purchase transactions, with currency conversion, as described in the `WEX TAG and Gateways Product Brief.pdf` document.
+This application stores and retrieves purchase transactions, with currency conversion, as described in the Product Brief PDF document which was provided.

 When run, the application exposes two REST endpoints: